 - Potential business owners are 11% less likely to start their own business if they have more than $30,000 in student loan debt

 Considering all data, there is little room for optimism, as problems are piling up, and solutions seem to be complex, lengthy, and highly structural.
 In any case, the calculations are sound and now it’s the Government’s turn to make a move.
-Current Biden student loans decision is just a necessary step in the right direction.
+Current Biden Student Loans Extension decision is just a necessary step in the right direction.